2016 news archive

 Coalition building better regions

-Rural, regional and remote Australia can apply for funding to build better regions under a new fund announced by Minister for Regional Development Fiona Nash today.
+Rural, regional and remote Australia can apply for funding to build better regions under a new fund announced by the Australian Minister for Regional Development today.

-Speaking at the Rural Press Club in Victoria, Minister Nash said the economic case for investing in Australia's regions was clear.
+Speaking at the Rural Press Club in Victoria, the minister said the economic case for investing in Australia's regions was clear.

 Read the full media release on Coalition building better regions.